These Terms apply to your use of, and access to, Te Whata as an Iwi Information Manager.

 6.5 You indemnify us against any liability, claim, proceeding, cost, expense (including actual legal fees) and loss of any kind arising from any actual or alleged claim by a third party that use of any Data you display on Te Whata infringes the rights of a third party (including Intellectual Property Rights and privacy rights) or that the Data is Objectionable, incorrect or misleading.

 (a) these Terms do not licence or transfer any rights of ownership or interests in Te Whata to you or the Nominated Iwi; and

 (b) we acknowledge that iwi are the owner of Iwi Data.

-7.1 We do not currently charge any fees to access Te Whata as an Iwi Administrator.
-We however, reserve the right to charge fees in the future and will notify Iwi Administrators if we consider that it is necessary to charge fees to enable the continued operation of Te Whata.
+7.1 We do not currently charge any fees to access Te Whata as an Iwi Information Manager.
+We however, reserve the right to charge fees in the future and will notify Iwi Information Managers if we consider that it is necessary to charge fees to enable the continued operation of Te Whata.

 8.1 Subject to clause 8.2, title to, and all Intellectual Property Rights in, Te Whata and any of the software or systems related to Te Whata is and remains ours (and / or our licensor’s or grantor’s) property.
 You must not contest or dispute that ownership, or the validity of those Intellectual Property Rights.

 8.2 Title to, and all Intellectual Property Rights in, Iwi Data remains Iwi property.
 You confirm that you are authorised to grant us a worldwide, non-exclusive, irrevocable licence to use, store, copy, make available and communicate Iwi Data on Te Whata in accordance with these Terms.